Rigid Bronchoscopy Procedure

 Instruments, or airway devices, can be inserted through this rigid device.

-Infections, cancers, inflammatory conditions, sarcoidosis, and lymphoma can all be diagnosed by bronchoscopy
+Infections, cancers, inflammatory conditions, sarcoidosis, and lymphoma can all be diagnosed by bronchoscopy.

-Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove foreign bodies or aspirated objects
+Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove foreign bodies or aspirated objects.

 What Makes Rigid Bronchoscopy Different?